vienng/jui/README.md

 browsers=chrome:firefox
 ```

-**Ability generate data test from a defined template or parse data test from a file**
+**Ability generate data test from a defined template or parse from a file**

 Generating random data tests is preferred in development/testing environments when the input is meaningless.
 Centralizing data test and test steps in one place will increase transparency and reduce debugging time.